Benefits of international trade

 Furthermore, market diversification reduces vulnerability to local economic crises, providing greater stability and economic resilience.

-Variety and improved quality for consumers
+Improved variety and quality for consumers

-Consumers benefit from a greater variety of goods and services, often of better quality and more competitive prices due to global competition.
+Consumers benefit from a greater variety of goods and services, often of better quality and at more competitive prices due to global competition.

 The transfer of technology and knowledge drives continuous improvement in production and supply standards, consolidating these benefits for end users.